 Recently, the rise of democratic regimes that began after the 1970s or the Third Wave of Democratization has stopped.
 This wave was then replaced by a rise in autocratic regimes throughout the World.
 There have been numerous examples of former democracies turning into autocracies.
 One of these cases is the one in Turkey which began with the AKP rule.
-AKP or the Justice and Development Party came to power in 2002 by winning the local elections and they have been in power ever since.
+AKP or the Justice and Development Party came to power in 2002 by winning the general elections and they have been in power ever since.
 They first emerged as the advocate of small and family-owned businesses in Anatolia but gained popularity quite quickly especially from the support of the urban poor and the collapse of the center right really opened up their way to become this hegemonic party that they are now.

 During their first term, there haven’t been any major democratic erosion or backsliding that was noticed.
 This was due to their efforts on fixing the 2001 Economic Crisis and their somewhat positive relations with the West.
 There have been talks with European Union, economy was turning back to normal and the regime was stable.
 They were aiding the poor, creating foundations and charities to distribute various resources and money to various parts of Turkey so their supporters were relatively happy.
 However, things took a massive turn after the beginning of AKP’s second term in 2007, followed up with 2011 and 2013 in particular.
 This blog will go over the events that started after 2007 which led to unprecedented levels of democratic erosion and backsliding within Turkey, turning the regime into competitive authoritarian.

 After dealing with the economic crisis and increasing their support even more, it was time for AKP to consolidate its rule.
-They followed 6 steps to become the undisputed hegemonic power of Turkey while significantly damaging the democratic system and institutions of Turkey.
+They followed 6 steps to become the undisputed hegemonic power of Turkey while significantly damaging its democratic system and institutions.
 The first step was winning the parliamentary majority, which they did in 2002.
 Come 2007, they wanted more consolidation so they picked Abdullah Gül, who is a prominent member of AKP, to become the new president of Turkey.
 This event was massively boycotted by many, especially the military.
 As a response, the military wrote an e-memorandum and released it for everyone to see, saying that Gül becoming president wouldn’t be approved by them and it is against the secular ways of Turkey.
 AKP responded by going to elections and winning, so the people chose Abdullah Gül as their new president.

 Now that the presidency was in their hands, it was time to suppress the military who threatened them with the e-memorandum.
 Even though it is not proven, it is also said that the military was planning a coup to overthrow the AKP rule.
 This alleged coup plan and the e-memorandum were important threats for the AKP leaders so they began to purge important military figures after the Ergenekon and Balyoz trials.
 There have been countless arrests within various ranks of the military so key military positions were now open for replacement.
 What AKP did was, they replaced these military officers with members of the Gülen movement.
 The Gülen movement was led by a popular religious leader called Fetullah Gülen who was the former ally of AKP rulers.
 The Gülenists took over many important military positions so now the military threat was gone as well.